appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 ## Permissions

- A Permission is the ability to perform a specific action on a resource.
-Mutiple permissions can be clubbed under a role and onr permission can be present in multiple roles.
+ A permission is the ability to perform a specific action on a resource.
+Multiple permissions can be clubbed under a role and a permission can be present in multiple roles.
 The table below lists all the permissions available in Appsmith -

 |  Permissions       |    Description                                                     |   Resource   |